lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 Your program must include the following structs and functions with exactly the specified inputs and return types.

+There are two structs:
-* struct `Exhibit` with data members the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit (edit from Lab 7)
+1. struct `Exhibit` with data members the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit (edit from Lab 7).
-* struct `Animal` with data members the name, age, and species of the animal and a pointer to the next animal
+2. struct `Animal` with data members the name, age, and species of the animal and a pointer to the next animal.

-* function `print_exhibits` (edit from Lab 7)
-* function `create_new_exhibit` (edit from Lab 7)
-* function `insert_exhibit_at_front` (from Lab 7)
-* function `delete_exhibit` (from Lab 7)
-* function `print_animal`
+There are nine functions.
+You can see their inputs and return types in `/public/programs/program2/funcs.h`.
+You will need to edit your exhibit-related functions from Lab 7.
+1. `print_exhibits`, which should print all exhibit information, including capacity and the current animal lists for each exhibit.
+2. `create_new_exhibit`, which must use `malloc` to allocate space for the new animal on the heap.
+3. `insert_exhibit_at_front`
+4. `delete_exhibit`, which must use `free` to free the given exhibit from the heap.
+You may assume that the exhibit exists and that it has no animals.
+5. `delete_all`, which must use `free` to free all of the animals and all of the exhibits on the heap.
+6. `print_animals`, which should print all information for a given animal list.
+   (You should probably call this function inside `print_exhibits`.)
-* function `create_new_animal` which takes in an animal name, age, and species and returns a pointer to an animal with that data assigned to its fields.
-It must use `malloc` to allocate space for the new animal on the heap.
+7. `create_new_animal`, which must use `malloc` to allocate space for the new animal on the heap.
-* function `insert_animal_at_front` that takes in adds an animal to the front of a given exhibit's animal list, but only if the number of animals is not at capacity
+8. `insert_animal_at_front`, which adds an animal to the front of a given exhibit's animal list, but only if the number of animals is not at capacity.
+You may assume that the exhibit exists.
-* function `delete_animal` that takes in a pointer to the start of the exhibit list, an exhibit name, and an animal name, and deletes the animal from the
+9. `delete_animal`, which must use `free` to free the given animal in the given exhibit from the heap.
+You may assume that the exhibit and animal exist.

 ### Menu details